cwurm/ClickHouse/docs/en/engines/table-engines/mergetree-family/replacingmergetree.md

 └─────┴─────────┴─────────────────────┘
 ```

-### is_deleted {#is_deleted}
+### state {#state}

-`is_deleted` —  Name of a column used during a merge to determine whether the data in this row represents the state or is to be deleted; `1` is a "deleted" row, `0` is a "state" row.
+`state` — Optional name of a column that determines how this row should be merged.

 Column data type — `UInt8`.

+Possible values:

+1. `0` - Row will replace any previous row with the same sorting key.
+2. `1` - Delete row that will mask any previous rows with the same sorting key.
+It will not show up in the result of `FINAL` queries.
+3. `2` - Insert if not exists row which will only show up in results of `FINAL` queries if there is no previous row with the same sorting key or the immediately previous row is a delete row.

 :::note
-`is_deleted` can only be enabled when `ver` is used.
+`state` can only be enabled when `ver` is used.

 No matter the operation on the data, the version should be increased.
-If two inserted rows have the same version number, the last inserted row is kept.
+If two inserted rows have the same version number, they are processed in the order they were inserted.

 By default, ClickHouse will keep the last row for a key even if that row is a delete row.
+It will also keep all rows with state `2` (insert if not exists) that are not followed by rows with other states.
 This is so that any future rows with lower versions can
-be safely inserted and the delete row will still be applied.
+be safely inserted and the correct logic will still be applied.

-To permanently drop such delete rows, enable the table setting `allow_experimental_replacing_merge_with_cleanup` and either:
+To permanently merge away rows with states `1` and `2` that are not needed, enable the table setting `allow_experimental_replacing_merge_with_cleanup` and either:

 1. Set the table settings `enable_replacing_merge_with_cleanup_for_min_age_to_force_merge`, `min_age_to_force_merge_on_partition_only` and `min_age_to_force_merge_seconds`.
 If all parts in a partition are older than `min_age_to_force_merge_seconds`, ClickHouse will merge them
 all into a single part and remove any delete rows.